 Some people believe that their cancer can be cured through prayer or other religious activities rather than conventional treatments.
-There have been reports of prayer leading to tumor regression.
 But religious practices have not been scientifically shown to cure any physical illnesses.
 Some people who undergo faith healing sessions may feel better after the experience.
 But experts believe this may be because of the placebo effect.
 This is when symptoms improve because of a person's belief that the treatment will work.
 Symptom relief from the placebo effect is often short-term.

 People with cancer who choose to refuse or delay traditional medical treatments in favor of faith healing may have serious health consequences.
 Taking part in faith-based activities, however, may help improve or maintain quality of life during the most difficult parts of your illness.

 Friends and family members should be sensitive to their loved ones' feelings and beliefs about religion.
 People with cancer who don't believe in prayer, for example, may not want to know that an entire congregation is praying for them.
 Those who don't believe in any 1 religion may not want a visit from the hospital chaplain.
 If you have a loved one facing cancer, ask what their wishes are before you request spiritual assistance for them.